Behaviour Policy

 • To reward positive communication;

-• To reward children that develop positive friendships and are kind to all;
+• To reward pupils that develop positive friendships and are kind to all;

-• To provide children with valued documents as evidence of achievements.
+• To provide pupils with valued documents as evidence of achievements.

 Whole School Rewards

-• Ethos sticker system which allows the children to then ‘spend’ their rewards, giving tangible outcomes for positive behaviour and achievements;
+• Ethos sticker system which allows pupils to then ‘spend’ their rewards, giving tangible outcomes for positive behaviour and achievements;

-• Completed work along with photos of the children achieving displayed around the school to promote positive self-esteem and to celebrate success;
+• Completed work along with photos of the pupils achieving displayed around the school to promote positive self-esteem and to celebrate success;

 • Frequent use of encouraging language and gesture;